 Brian was active in his ward, serving as Scoutmaster, primary teacher, Elder’s Quorum President, and ward missionary.
 He was also involved in civic affairs, including organizing petition efforts and with local elections.
 He loved Orem, but was not happy with the direction it is going – and he always let that be known.

 Brian is survived by his parents, wife, children – all from Orem, his grandmother Geraldine Latshaw Kelly Nash (Memphis, TN), his sisters Lisa Marie (Sergio) Montes (and their children Tiana, Angel, Ammon, Alexa, Isaac, and Caleb), Jennifer Ann Kelly, and Amy Elizabeth (Matthew) Garner (and their children Patrick, Stephen, William, Sariah, Julia, and Erica).
 He is also survived by Craig Michael and Mary Dean Johnson Quist, Brent Duane (Amanda) Quist, Stephanie Alice (Matthew) Brown, and Douglas Michael Quist.
-He was preceded in death by his brother Nathan, grandfathers John Kelly and Albert Calkins, and grandmothers Marie and Hattie Kelly.
+He was preceded in death by his brother Nathan, grandfathers John Kelly and Albert Calkins, and grandmothers Marie Kelly, Hattie Kelly, and Cora Goldie Calkins.

 Brian had a strong testimony of the gospel.
 He knew that Jesus Christ “the Son of God came upon the face of the earth… and he went forth, suffering pains and afflictions and temptations of every kind; and this that the word might be fulfilled which saith he will take upon him the pains and the sicknesses of his people.
 And he took upon him death, that he may loose the bands of death which bind his people; and he took upon him their infirmities, that his bowels may be filled with mercy, according to the flesh, that he may know according to the flesh how to succor his people according to their infirmities.”
 (Alma 7:9-12)